DanPearce/CI_PP4_TheForum/README.md

 - 'add_board.html'
     - Provides the user a form to which they can enter some content in order to submit a board for approval.
 - 'board_header.html'
-    - Provides all pages releting to the board in question, with header that includes the boards image and also the boards title.
+    - Provides all pages relating to the board in question, with header that includes the boards image and also the boards title.
 - 'post_detail.html'
     - Provides the key information from the database and displays the selected post's information to the user.
 - 'edit_post.html'
     - Provides the user who created the post a form to edit their existing post.
 - 'board_detail.html'
-    - Provides the key information from the database and displays the selected boards's information to the user.
+    - Provides the key information from the database and displays the selected boards' information to the user.
 - 'add_post.html'
     - Provides the user a form to which they can use to create a post on their selected board.